slaclab/sdf-docs/accounts-and-access.md

-1. **SSH**: You can connect using any SSH client, such as [OpenSSH](www.openssh.com) or [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/), on the standard TCP port 22, to connect to the S3DF load balanced login pool `s3dflogin.slac.stanford.edu`.
+1. **SSH**: You can connect using any SSH client, such as [OpenSSH](www.openssh.com) or [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/), on the standard TCP port 22, to connect to the S3DF load balanced bastion pool `s3dflogin.slac.stanford.edu`.
+Note that these nodes do not have access to storage (except for your home directory).
+From these bastion hosts, you should hop onto an [Interactive Node](interactive-compute.md#interactive-pools) to access S3DF batch compute and storage.

 2. **NoMachine**: NoMachine provides a special remote desktop that is specifically designed to improve, compared to ssh, the performance of